SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie trotted upstairs and opened the door for Rainbow, who was right behind her.

-Rainbow walked in the room and looked around, spotting Fluttershy she walked to her, setting the pancakes at her hooves.
+Rainbow walked in the room and looked around, spotting Fluttershy, she walked to her, setting the pancakes at her hooves.
 "We made these for you."

 "Thank you," Fluttershy said in a surprised tone.